 There Institute reports there were 4,136 fatalities in collisions between passenger cars and large trucks in 2018.
 If you or a family member were injured in a passenger vehicle accident, speak to a Bolingbrook passenger vehicle accident lawyer about your options for financial compensation.

-Physical Injuries You Might Sustain in a Collision With a Large Truck
+Physical Injuries You Might Sustain in a Passenger Vehicle Crash

 When passenger vehicles and larger trucks collide, the injuries you sustain can range from relatively minor to completely catastrophic.
 In Bolingbrook, the injuries that occur in a car accident are classified into three categories, according to the Illinois Department of Transportation: